lelloc/doc-admin/content/ticket-settings/queues.rst

    If several queues are added to the system, use the filter box to find a particular queue by just typing the name to filter.

 .. figure:: images/queue-system-config-validation.png
-  :alt: System Queue Validation Check Screen
+   :alt: Queue Validation Dialog

-  System Queue Validation Check Screen
+   Queue Validation Dialog

 If you change the name of a queue which is used in the system configuration, a validation check will warn you and give you the following options: